Downloadable “After the Diagnosis” Toolkit

 Your Child, Your Message

-Most people will follow your example about how to treat your child and the topic of his visual impairment, so think about the message you want to give them about your baby.
+Most people will follow your example about how to treat your child and the topic of their eye condition, so think about the message you want to give them about your baby.

-- Give the facts: Tell people the name of your baby’s eye condition and how it affects how he sees.
-Depending on your relationship and how much information you want to share, you can also tell them what you’ve learned about raising a child who has a visual impairment.
-You might want to share the FamilyConnect web site address with them so they learn more about visual impairment.
+• Give the facts: Tell people the name of your baby’s eye condition and how it affects how they see.
+Depending on your relationship and how much information you want to share, you can also tell them what you’ve learned about raising a child who is blind or low vision.
+You might want to share the FamilyConnect website address with them so they learn more about blindness or low vision.

-- Let people know what you want from them.
+• Let people know what you want from them.
 Tell them what your baby needs.
-If you want them to treat your son the same as they treat other children his age, tell them.
-If you want them to understand how to interact with a visually impaired child, ask them to talk to your son and explain what they’re doing.
-For example, they need to let him know that they’re going to pick him up or try to hug him before they do so.
+If you want them to treat your son the same as they treat other children age, tell them.
+If you want them to understand how to interact with a child who is blind or low vision, ask them to talk to your child and explain what they’re doing.

-Some people may think that when you tell them about your baby’s visual impairment, you’re asking them to help fix the problem.
+Some people may think that when you tell them about your baby’s eye condition, you’re asking them to help fix the problem.
 Explain that your baby’s vision loss probably can’t be “fixed” with eyeglasses or surgery.
-But your baby can learn to use whatever vision he has, plus his other senses, and become just about anything he wants to be.
+But your baby can learn to use whatever vision they have, plus other senses, and become just about anything they want to be.
 Though it may be difficult at times to maintain, a positive attitude can help make life better for you and your baby.
-Don’t focus on what your child can’t do; instead, concentrate on what he can do.
+Don’t focus on what your child can’t do; instead, concentrate on what they can do.
 You can help others do the same by sharing your baby’s successes with them.

 FamilyConnect is an online, multimedia community created by the American Foundation for the Blind (AFB) and the National Association for Parents of Children with Visual Impairments (NAPVI).
-This site gives parents of visually impaired children a place to support each other, share stories and concerns, and link to local resources.
+This site gives parents of children with blindness or low vision a place to support each other, share stories and concerns, and link to local resources.
 The site also features a mom-authored blog, inspiring video testimonials from families, and articles authored by parents and experts in the field of blindness on multiple disabilities, technology, education, and more.
 From the personal to the professional, families will find all the resources they need to raise their children from birth to adulthood.

 The American Foundation for the Blind and the National Association for Parents of Children with Visual Impairments would like to thank the Lavelle Fund for the Blind, Inc. and the Conrad N. Hilton Foundation for their generous support as charter sponsors of FamilyConnect.
 We are also grateful to The Annie E. Casey Foundation and Morgan Stanley for their support.